HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 `offline_access`   | Request a `refresh_token` that can be used to obtain a new access token to replace an expired token, and that will remain usable for as long as the authorization server and end-user will allow, regardless of whether the end-user is online.
 {:.grid}

-### Extensions
+### Extensibility

-Additional context parameters and scopes can be used as extensions using the following namespace conventions:
+In addition to conveying FHIR Resource references with the `fhirContext` array, additional context parameters and scopes can be used as extensions using the following namespace conventions:

 - use a *full URI* that you control (e.g. http://example.com/scope-name)
 - use any string starting with `__` (two underscores)